EricGebhart/bike-gear-calc/README.md

  * Deploy to clojars
  * Fix floating point comparisons in the tests
+ * Store internal hub, deraileur cluster and wheel names as data for the bike.
  * Accomodate schlumpf and other geared bottom brackets.
  * circleci / jenkins ?
  * Add clojure specs for the data.  -- part way done.